3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles-review.md

 The album is littered with references to time.
 More specifically it seems to be about how you perceive time.
 Do you let time be a tyrant in your life and fight it, or do you go with the flow and ride it out?
-One of the great albums of all time is Dark Side of the Moon which also featured references to time very prominently.
+One of the greatest albums of all time is Dark Side of the Moon which also featured references to time very prominently.
 Dark Side of the Moon starts and ends the same way, with a heartbeat.
 This seems to represent the cycle of life: a notion that is paralleled in the opening track _Circles_.
 The line goes "I just end up right at the start of the line.
 Drawin' circles".
 Similarly, every day ends